savmus/humble/README.md

 ## Considerations

 Tumblr allows users to post multimedia content to their blogs.
-As I was building my database tables, I had to stop and think about if I would create separate tables for different kinds of posts or a singular post table that can hold dynamic information for all posts.
+As I was building my database tables, I had to stop and think about whether I would create separate tables for different kinds of posts or a singular post table that could hold dynamic information for all posts.
 I settled on the latter, effectively DRYing up my backend.
 ```rb
 create_table "posts", force: :cascade do |t|
     t.integer "author_id", null: false